lowRISC/lowrisc-site/content/docs/untether-v0.2/fpga-demo.md

     . preload_image.sh /PATH/TO/SD/

     # umount the SD card
-    # insert the SD card to KC705
+    # insert the SD card to KC705 or NEXYS4-DDR

     # compile and load the on-chip boot
     make boot